-Turning wine into bread is easy and delicious with a Cranberry Cinnamon Babka.
+Turning wine into bread is easy and delicious with a Cranberry Cinnamon Swirl Bread (aka Babka).
 Made with wine-soaked cranberries, a cranberry wine reduction, and a crunchy brown sugar cinnamon topping, it's sweet-tart goodness!

 Why this recipe works